alexreg/typer/docs/tutorial/first-steps.md

   If --formal is used, say hi very formally.

 Arguments:
   NAME                    [required]

 Options:
-  --lastname TEXT         [default: ]
+  --lastname TEXT
-  --formal / --no-formal  [default: False] --install-completion    Install completion for the current shell.
+  --formal / --no-formal  [default: no-formal]
-  --show-completion       Show completion for the current shell, to copy it or customize the installation.
   --help                  Show this message and exit.
 ```

 </div>

 !!! tip
-    There is another place to document the specific *CLI options* and *CLI arguments* that will show up next to them in the help text as with `--install-completion` or `--help`, you will learn that later in the tutorial.
+    There is another place to document the specific *CLI options* and *CLI arguments* that will show up next to them in the help text as with `--help`; you will learn that later in the tutorial.

 ## Arguments, options, parameters, optional, required